dtcc-platform/dtcc-builder/README.md

 The following list summarizes the currently implemented (and planned components):

 * vc-generate-heightmap  (generate JSON height map data)
 * vc-generate-citymodel  (generate JSON city model data)
 * vc-generate-mesh       (generate FEM mesh from city model and height map)
+* vc-generate-mesh-batch (generate FEM meshes from a batch of city models)
 * vc-simulate-foo        (simulator in preparation)
 * vc-simulate-bar        (simulator in preparation)

 Common C++ code that is used across components is header only and is placed in the common directory `include`.
 The common code should have no (or minimal) external dependencies.